garymichaelbass/azure-iot-location-pipeline/README.md

     **Remember to replace all placeholders with your actual values.**

-  - **Step 5\.
+  - **Step 6\.
 GitHub Secrets Configuration.**

-    Since your `terraform.tfvars.json` file is not uploaded into Github, Github requires access to the following via Github Secrets.
+    Since your `terraform.tfvars.json` file is not uploaded into Github, Github requires access to the following via Github Secrets:

     - **AZURE_CLIENT_ID**
     - **AZURE_CLIENT_SECRET**